Can Acne Medications or Treatments Age the Skin?

-The medical term for skin oil is sebum.
-Sebum is important when it comes to acne because, generally speaking, more sebum means more acne.
-This is why some acne medications and procedures aim to permanently reduce sebum production.
-However, permanently altering the body can lead to unintended consequences.
-In this case, the concern is that permanently impairing the skin's ability to produce sebum might age the skin.
+This is why some anti-acne medications and procedures aim to permanently reduce sebum production.
+However, we still don't know whether permanently impairing the skin's ability to produce sebum might prematurely age the skin.

 - The composition of the sebum can change:

 Isotretinoin: It is well-known that isotretinoin causes sebum composition changes on a short-term basis, but we need more research that looks into the long-term composition of sebum in people who took isotretinoin in the past.

 Photodynamic therapy: It is unknown whether photodynamic therapy changes sebum composition.

 Laser therapy: It is unknown whether laser therapy changes sebum composition.

 Let's have a deeper look now at each of these medications and treatments to determine exactly what this means in terms of their potential to affect skin aging.

 As we can see, there is a strong possibility that isotretinoin mimics some of the changes that happen to sebum as people age.
 In other words, by reducing sebum and changing its composition, isotretinoin might promote faster skin aging.